JoannaClaireMitchell/responsive-input/README.md

 `options` is an optional argument where maxFontSize and minFontSize can be passed.
 If these options are not specified, minFontSize will default to 1 and maxFontSize will be calculated from the height of the ref element.

 ## CSS
-You should make sure that the React Component you are targeting has the css styles to force text to display on one line only:
+You should also make sure that the React Component you are targeting has the css styles to force text to display on one line only:
 ```
 .output{
   overflow: hidden;
   white-space: nowrap;
 }
 ```

-Nice to haves
-- memoize maximum fontsize based on the height of the container.

-# Requirements
-// You need to create a JavaScript solution to make a variable length text fit inside a container with
-// flexible width but fixed height.
-// An HTML page should present a form with a text input and a range slider input.
-// The page must also have a div (let’s call it “output div”) with a 1px visible border and height of
-// 50px (height of this div shouldn’t change under any circumstances).
-// The output div must display the text of the form’s input.
-// When the text is updated the output div’s text should also be updated.
-// The slider should change the width of the output div.

-// The purpose of the solution is to “fit” the input text into the
-// div in one line (no line breaks) within the div height and
-// using the maximum possible integer font-size.
-// The API of the solution should be something similar to fitText(‘element selector’);
-// The form’s text input and range slider position should be persisted between page reloads.